-We are exactly two months away from opening day.
-And 17 days away from the Blue Jays players reporting and 27 days away from our first spring training game.
+We are two months away from opening day (actually two months away yesterday) and about two weeks from the start of spring training (Blue Jays pitchers and catchers report February 12).
 So, it is time we started to look at our 40-roster, take a look at where each player fits and what the questions are for each.

 This poll is closed